Planning A Successful Elk Hunt

 The Colorado Hunting Atlas (an improved version of the popular MapIt! interactive mapping tool) allows users to view summer and winter ranges, migration patterns, and concentration areas, all by specific big game species.
 Current big game species available include elk, mule deer, pronghorn and white-tailed deer.
 The species details are placed directly on Bing™ street maps, USGS topographic maps or high resolution color aerial photography.

-Hunter Reference details can also be added that allow hunters to view places of interest, boundaries, campgrounds, Colorado Parks and Wildlife license agents and more.
+Hunter Reference details can also be added that allow hunters to view places of interest, boundaries, campgrounds, Colorado Parks and Wildlife sales agents and more.

 These general observations should give you some ideas about the locations of elk during hunting seasons.
 Pay particular attention to the migration corridors.
 These are the areas of opportunity and should help you further refine your plan and eliminate some of the units you previously identified.
 I say this because from the opening archery season, when elk herds are rutting, until the close of the last hunting season, the elk herds experience a great deal of movement in anticipation of winter weather in Colorado.
 They are also influenced by the pressure of predators (as in hunters).
 Ask yourself, “Are my selected GMUs close to winter grounds or to migration routes?” if they are, you are headed in the right direction.
 If they are not, you may want to rethink the criteria you used to determine your GMUs in the first place.

 Once you have identified three or four viable hunting areas, you need to home-in on the terrain.
 Get topographical maps of the areas you have selected.
 There are many sources of topo maps, however the USGS maps provided by government surveys seem to be the basis for all other maps.

 - U.S. Geological Survey (USGS) maps provide altitudes of prominent landmarks and the saddles between these landmarks that are possible migrations corridors.

 - Bureau of Land Management provides BLM maps.